 Consumers desire likable brands that understand them; brands that provide memorable on-and-offline experiences.
 The more in-tune a consumer feels with your brand, the more likely they’ll share feedback, and the more likely they’ll buy from you too.
 According to our Consumer trends research, 62% of consumers said that businesses need to care more about them, and 60% would buy more as a result.

 But the opposite is true as well.
 As a matter of fact, 71 percent of Twitter users will take to the social media platform to voice their frustrations with a brand.

 These conversations, both positive and negative, should be captured and analyzed to improve the customer experience.
 Sentiment analysis can help.

 1. Text analysis for surveys

-Surveys are a great way to connect with customers directly, but they’re also ripe with constructive feedback.
-The feedback within your survey responses can be quickly analyzed for sentiment scores.
+Surveys are a great way to connect with customers directly, and they’re also ripe with constructive feedback.
+The feedback within survey responses can be quickly analyzed for sentiment scores.

 For the survey itself, consider questions that will generate qualitative customer experience metrics, some examples include: